 Knowledge-Based Authentication (KBA) - Authentication method that seeks to prove the identity of someone accessing a digital service.
 KBA requires knowing a user's private information to prove that the person requesting access is the owner of the digital identity.
 Static KBA is based on a pre-agreed set of shared secrets.
 Dynamic KBA is based on questions generated from additional personal information.

-Liveness Detection – The ability for a biometric system to determine if data has been collected from a live human or an inanimate, non-living Artifact.
+Liveness Detection or Liveness Verification – The ability for a biometric system to determine if data has been collected from a live human or an inanimate, non-living Artifact.

 NIST – National Institute of Standards and Technology – The U.S. government agency that provides measurement science, standards, and technology to advance economic advantage in business and government (nist.gov).